Fentanyl Addiction, Effects, Withdrawal & Treatment

 Fentanyl is an extremely potent synthetic opioid that is responsible for many drug overdose deaths in the past several years.
-Though illegally manufactured forms of the substance have seen widespread non-medical use, prescription fentanyl also exists, and is commonly used in hospital settings to treat pain.1, 2
+Although prescription fentanyl may be used under strict medical guidelines for severe levels of pain, such as breakthrough cancer pain or post-surgical pain, illegally manufactured forms of the substance are widespread, contributing to accidental overdose.1,2

 Did you know most health insurance plans cover addiction treatment?